 Young children tend to put every object they find into their mouths.
 In Victoria, at least two children a day are treated in hospital due to poisoning.
 Children under five years of age are most at risk, especially those between one and three years.

 Household products and medicines are the most common cause of poisoning in children.
 (Dangerous products include drain cleaners, oven cleaners, dishwasher tablets and powders, bleaches, paints, many gardening products and other household chemicals.)
 The most serious poisonings usually involve medicines.

 Safety suggestions to prevent poisoning in children include:

-- Keep all medicines and household products out of the reach and out of sight of your child.
-Put them safely away immediately after purchase or after use.
+- Keep all medicines and household products out of the reach and out of sight of children.

 - Only remove a medicine from its packaging when you are just about to take or administer it – do not leave medicines unattended on benches or other places your child could reach.